luzelcas96/portfolio-full-stack/README.md

 # Portfolio_FullStack
-this is my personal portfolio as Full Stack Web Developer
+This is my personal portfolio as Full Stack Web Developer